abuhassan/MERN-Backend-and-frontend-UI/README.md

-# MERN Tutorial on YOUTUbe
+# MERN Tutorial on YOUTube and it will be divided as follows:
+-##
 ### This readme notes is for my own use
 -It will be broken down as follows